 III.
 STUDENT COUNCIL BUDGET

-- Program Funds: At the beginning of the Fall Semester, the Student Council shall allocate funds to each Program represented on the Student Council, distributing $5 per member of the respective Program.
-Program Representatives shall be responsible for the expenditure of the Program Funds allocated by the Student Council.
-Upon the consent of the Student Council Budget Committee, and, if necessary, in consultation with the Dean of the respective Program, Program Funds may be used for Programrelated purchases, projects, and/or activities pursuant to further the educational resources and goals of the respective Program.
+- Program Funds: At the beginning of the Fall semester, the Student Council shall allocate funds to each Program represented on the Student Council such that $5 is distributed for each student enrolled in the Program and this sum is divided between the Fall and Spring semesters.
+In addition, in the Spring semester, $5 will be allocated to any new students in each program.
+Program funding will be made available to all students within their respective Programs upon completion of an online application and approval by the Student Council.
+Upon the consent of the Student Council, and, if necessary, in consultation with the Dean and/or Program Chair of the respective Program, Program Funds may be used for Programrelated purchases, projects, and/or activities pursuant to further the educational resources and goals of the respective Program.
+Any proposed activities must benefit all students within the Program, and the Student Council requires organizers to post their event to the Middlebury Institute events calendar and notify all students enrolled in the program via e-mail, copying the Student Council on any event-related communications.
+Funds will be made available on a reimbursement basis after receipts are submitted.
 Any unused portion of the allocation shall revert back to the general fund of the Student Council at the end of the academic year.

 - Club Funds: The Student Council shall provide clubs funding for their respective activities.
 (See Article VII of the Constitution for guidelines).

 - Officers may hold only one position at a time.

 - Polls for all elections shall be open for at least two consecutive days for a minimum of six hours each day.

 - Writein positions shall be allowed for each position.

-- In the case of a tie or situation where none of the candidates receive simple majority, a run-off election will be held.
-The run-off election dates will be advertised no later than the first Friday after the original election.
-The run-off election must be held no later than 14 days after the closing of the first round of elections.
+- In the case of a tie or situation where none of the candidates receive simple majority, a runoff election will be held.
+The runoff election dates will be advertised no later than the first Friday after the original election.
+The runoff election must be held no later than 14 days after the closing of the first round of elections.

-If only one candidate stands for office, an election for that position shall still be held.
+- If only one candidate stands for office, an election for that position shall still be held.
 If the candidate fails to gain majority of the votes received, a new election shall be held.
 This new election shall be held no later than the first Friday after the original election.